weihan-01/tp/docs/DeveloperGuide.md

     * If `unpin` with no scope and nothing is pinned:

         * 1a1.
-AddressBook shows an error message. - "No one is pinned."
+Neighbourly shows an error message. - "No one is pinned."

           Use case resumes at step 1.

     * If `unpin s` with no Senior is pinned:

         * 1a1.
-AddressBook shows an error message. - "No pinned senior."
+Neighbourly shows an error message. - "No pinned senior."

           Use case resumes at step 1.

     * If `unpin c` with no Caregiver is pinned:

         * 1a1.
-AddressBook shows an error message. - "No pinned caregiver."
+Neighbourly shows an error message. - "No pinned caregiver."

           Use case resumes at step 1.

 Command Format

 * unpin
-* unpin s | senior
+* unpin s | senior | sen
-* unpin c | caregiver
+* unpin c | caregiver | cg
 * unpin a | all

 Example Commands